 Cardinal River Operations hosts an annual meeting to discuss changes to public access in and around the mine.
 For more information about the annual meeting or public access please contact Ciarán Thompson 1-780-223-8090 or email: Ciaran.Thompson@teck.com.

-Redcap and MacKenzie Areas: Cardinal River Operations will be conducting exploration work in the MacKenzie and Redcap areas of the Cheviot mine from mid-February 2017 to the end of April 2017.
+Redcap and MacKenzie Areas: Cardinal River Operations will be conducting exploration work in the MacKenzie and Redcap areas of the Cheviot mine Fall and Winter 2018.
 There will be a need to temporarily close access on designated access trails when equipment is working.
-Closures are expected to be one week in duration.
+Closures are expected to be one to two weeks in duration.
 The designated access trails that will be impacted are the MacKenzie Creek, Powerhouse Creek and the unnamed trail that intersects the Powerhouse Creek trail in the Redcap.
 Additionally, while there is active exploration, access may be restricted in parts of the MacKenzie and Redcap areas or a short period of time, approximately, one week.
 For more information about the Coal Exploration Program please contact Ciarán Thompson 1-780-223-8090 or email: Ciaran.Thompson@teck.com.

 Grave Flats Road: A section of the Grave Flats Road, approximately 22 kilometers south of Cadomin, along the Cardinal River, is washed out and is not passable.
 Grave Flats Road is under the jurisdiction of Yellowhead County.
 Questions about this road are best directed to Yellowhead County.